-In fiscal 2017, the Compensation Committee retained Hugessen Consulting Inc. (Hugessen), a leading executive compensation consulting firm, to assist with the development of a compensation and performance framework for measuring and evaluating the performance of its CEO and, in fiscal 2018, the Compensation Committee retained Hugessen to assist with the development of long-term performance-based equity awards with forward-looking performance metrics and, in fiscal 2019, the Compensation

-Committee retained Hugessen to assist with the benchmarking of directors' fees and, in fiscal 2020, the Compensation Committee retained Hugessen to assist with a further review of long-term performance-based equity awards with forward-looking performance metrics.
-Hugessen's fees for fiscal 2020 were \$39,074 and for fiscal 2019 were \$77,448.
+In fiscal 2017, the Compensation Committee retained Hugessen Consulting Inc. (Hugessen), a leading executive compensation consulting firm, to assist with the development of a compensation and performance framework for measuring and evaluating the performance of its CEO.
+In fiscal 2018, the Compensation Committee retained Hugessen to assist with the development of long-term performance-based equity awards with forward-looking performance metrics.
+In fiscal 2019, the Compensation Committee retained Hugessen to assist with the benchmarking of directors' fees.
+In fiscal 2020, the Compensation Committee retained Hugessen to assist with a further review of long-term performance-based equity awards with forward-looking performance metrics.
+And, in fiscal 2021, the Compensation Committee retained Hugessen to review proposals by management for employee incentive plans including the Deferred Share Unit Plan implemented for fiscal 2022.
+Hugessen's fees for fiscal 2021 were \$40,231 and for fiscal 2020 were \$39,074.

-COMPENSATION OF NAMED EXECUTIVE OFFICERS FOR FISCAL 2020
+COMPENSATION OF NAMED EXECUTIVE OFFICERS FOR FISCAL 2021

 The "Named Executive Officers" (also referred to as "NEOs") of a company are the CEO, the CFO and the three most highly compensated executive officers other than the CEO and CFO, at the end of the most recently completed financial year.
-In fiscal 2020, the Named Executive Officers of Canaccord Genuity Group Inc. were its CEO, Dan Daviau; its CFO, Don MacFayden; David Kassie, the Executive Chairman; Jeffrey Barlow, President of Canaccord Genuity LLC (the group's capital markets operating subsidiary in the United States); and David Esfandi, Chief Executive Officer of Canaccord Genuity Wealth Limited (the group's wealth management operating subsidiary headquartered in London, England).
+In fiscal 2021, the Named Executive Officers of Canaccord Genuity Group Inc. were its CEO, Dan Daviau; its CFO, Don MacFayden; Jeffrey Barlow, President of Canaccord Genuity LLC (the Company's capital markets operating subsidiary in the United States); Patrick Burke, President of Canaccord Genuity Capital Markets - Canada; and Stuart Raftus, the Chief Administrative Officer of Canaccord Genuity Group Inc. and President of Canaccord Genuity Wealth Management - Canada.

-For fiscal 2020, the compensation of the Company's NEOs included the following elements:
+For fiscal 2021, the compensation of the Company's NEOs included the following elements: